Reference Materials on the American Community Survey

 Government Accountability Office

-The GAO was asked by Congress to assess the constitutionality of the Americn Community Survey (both in terms of its general administration as well as in it mandatory nature).
+The GAO was asked by Congress to assess the constitutionality of the American Community Survey (both in terms of its general administration as well as in it mandatory nature).
 It also was asked to assess the extent to which its questions overlapped with information collected by other agencies.
 GAO determines that the Census Bureau, per 13 U.S.C. §§ 141 and 193, has the legal authority to administer the ACS as well as to require citizens to complete it.
 Additionally, with only minor exceptions, the questions asked in the survey are not found to duplicate information collected by other agencies.

 Court Findings